ripped-rooster/Terraform-Associate-Notes/README.md

 - **Scenarios**:
   - Testing expressions and interpolations before using them in configurations.
   - Exploring variable values and outputs interactively.
+- The Terraform console holds a lock on the state, and you will not be able to use the console while performing other actions that modify the state.

+### Terraform CLI commands

 ## Terraform Configuration Block